Vangelis Kyriakou

-Vangelis Kyriakou (Βαγγέλης Κυριάκου; born 13 February 1994) is a Cypriot footballer who plays as a right-back for the Cypriot club Krasava Ypsonas and the Cyprus national team.
+Vangelis Kyriakou (Βαγγέλης Κυριάκου; born 13 February 1994) is a Cypriot footballer who plays as a right-back for the Cypriot club Krasava Ypsonas.

 Club career

 Kyriakou began his youth career at Olympiakos Nicosia and moved for his professional career to Othellos Athienou debuting in a 2–1 Cypriot First Division loss to APOEL on 6 October 2014.
 As per an interview at FIFPRO, he has indicated that his first salary was 3,000 euro per year.
 He then moved to Aris Limassol in 2015.
 After a couple of seasons as a starter with Aris, he moved to ENP where he helped the team win the 2017–18 Cypriot Second Division and get promoted.
 He then had a stint with Anagennisi Deryneia, before transferring to Olympiakos Nicosia his boyhood club in the First Division on 9 July 2019.
 He was appointed the captain of Olympiakos Nicosia in 2021.

 International career

 He debuted with the Cyprus national team in a 2–0 2020–21 UEFA Nations League win over Estonia on 29 March 2022.